Constantin Cantacuzino (died 1877): 1848 takeover

+Tolerant mood and Știrbei's rise

 Both of Constantin's sons remained engaged in subversive activities, of which he may have been aware.
 In November 1848, Ion Cantacuzino was arrested by Cossacks in the Russian service.
-He was eventually released from Cotroceni, and then successfully intervened to free another revolutionary, Nicolae Crețulescu.
+He was eventually released from Cotroceni, and then successfully intervened to free another revolutionary, Nicolae Kretzulescu.
 In March 1849, Grigore organized a theatrical representation at Momolo's in Bucharest, with proceedings going to Hungarian revolutionaries in exile.
 Though this event went against Russian and Ottoman edicts of censorship, the Caimacam "pretended not to notice the revolutionary character and scope of the party", allowing it to run its course.
 A month later, however, Cantacuzino was preparing judicial procedures against all those who had protested against the Ottoman invasion—as reported at the time by Colquhoun, this would have resulted in sentencing for a great many Wallachian youths.
 Archival research has uncovered a June 1849 letter by Cantacuzino to the authorities of Romanați County, demanding them to be on the lookout for anyone who wished to commemorate or reignite revolution.